The Enso Circle is more than just a symbol:

 When painting an enso circle, don’t worry about making it artistically attractive.
 Every one looks unique from one another depending on the artist’s style and capabilities.

 You might end up with a ring that is clean and symmetrical.
 However, another artist’s circle might look a little more asymmetrical.
 The closing of Ensō rings must be in wholeness, or it will have slight opening.
 There isn’t a right or wrong style; that’s the beauty in it!

 The special rings are traditionally black on white.
 And once they’ve been made, its nature can’t be altered in wholeness.
 Artist Kazuaki Tanahashi is known for his colorful, modern versions of the rings.
 Feel free to experiment with colors, styles, and materials.

 Don’t Rush It

-In order to obtain the Zen component of enso circle creation, however, one must not rely on what they are drawing on their page, but rather, their breathing and self-realization.
+In order to obtain the Zen component of the creation, however, one must learn not rely on design or drawings, but rather, their nature of breathing and self-realization.

 - Upper forearm

 - Upper left or upper right chest